What is epidermolysis bullosa?

 - Primary care physicians, who diagnose and treat adults.

 - Registered dietitians, who teach about nutrition and meal planning.

 Living with epidermolysis bullosa

-- Avoid getting too hot by keeping rooms at an even temperature.
+- Keep rooms at a cool, even temperature.

 - Apply lotion to the skin to reduce rubbing and keep the skin moist.